chiawen0104/qs_interview/README.md

 ```
 python3 api_test.py
 ```
 Unit testing will test the result with valid and invlid parameters by requests method.
-E2E testing will test API by selenium packages.
+E2E testing will test API through selenium packages.